West African Music Ensemble

 Non-auditioned ensemble.
-Hands-on experience in learning to play West African music, one of the great non-western musical traditions that is readily accessible to beginners.
+Hands-on experience in learning to play West African music, one of the great non-western musical traditions that are readily accessible to beginners.
 Also, insights into function, context, structure, gender roles, politics, instruments, life-cycle rites, genres, musical organizations, traditional musicians, and contemporary popular music.
-This course is led by Master Drummer Sowah Mensah from Ghana, West Africa, and is open to all students - no musical background needed!
+This course is led by Master Drummer Sowah Mensah from Ghana, West Africa, and is open to all students—no musical background needed!
 Members will have the opportunity to play drums, xylophone, and sing.
 Register for MUS 5494.

 Director: Fernando Meza

 Audition Required.
 The Percussion Ensemble (MUS 5490-001) is dedicated to exposing students to repertoire written for percussion instruments from the 20th century to today.
 Its purpose is to offer a forum for the preparation and performance of newly written works, for the discussion and application of contemporary techniques in the percussion arena, and for the development of creative and critical-thinking skills in dealing with issues of multiple-percussion set-ups, mallet and instrument choices, and other issues associated with ensembles that are comprised of percussion instruments.

 - Enhance students' understanding of standard and less common percussion instruments

 - Provide a creative outlet for composition and improvisation

 - Act as a vehicle for musical and cultural exploration

 - Enhance students' understanding of the creative voices in today's compositional arena

 The ensemble is open to percussion majors and non-majors.
 Contact Professor Fernando Meza at firstname.lastname@example.org to arrange an audition.